osegbotonie/enterprise-m365-administration-lab/docs/04-group-and-access-management.md

 ---

-# 12. Dynamic Group Strategy
+# 16. Dynamic Group Strategy

-Where appropriate, group membership may be automated using user attributes.
+Where appropriate, group membership may be automated using reliable user attributes.

 ### Example: Department-Based Group

-**Rule:**

 ```text
 Department = Technology